abbasilab/Synthetic_7T_MRI/README.md

 ### Pretrained Weights

-* Pretrained weights for the base V-Net model can be found at https://ucsf.app.box.com/s/yekgjj3wvuih34n6zmcnnr9ji3p2uhng
+* Pretrained weights for the base V-Net model can be found on [🔗 Box](https://ucsf.app.box.com/s/yekgjj3wvuih34n6zmcnnr9ji3p2uhng)

 ## Paper BibTex Citation
 If you use this tool, please cite the following reference: